sharetribe/flex-docs/src/docs/concepts-listings/requiring-approval/index.md

 ---
 title: Requiring approval for new listings
 slug: requiring-approval
-updated: 2023-10-24
+updated: 2024-08-09
 category: concepts-listings
 ingress:
   Sharetribe allows you to require operator approval for new listings before they are published.
-This article explains the feature and describes how to take listing approval into use in both Sharetribe Console and Sharetribe CLI.
+This article explains the feature and describes how to take listing approval into use in Sharetribe Console.
 published: true
 ---